 Most of the projects are actualized with a limited budget and time period.
 A limited budget means limited unit prices for materials, subcontractors and services.
 Obtaining resources by focusing on the quality, contract requirements and unit prices is vital for staying inside the baseline budget.
 Therefore, project procurement management is important for successful project completion.

 The PMBOK Guide defines the Procurement Management as the processes necessary to purchase or acquire the products, services, or results needed from outside the project team.

 Simply put, procurement is a process of selecting vendors, ordering goods and supplies, establishing payment terms, developing and administering the related contracts.
 Project procurement management relies on outsourcing.
-Oursourcing is a way of optimizing resources within a project.
-For example you need additional one thousand workers for two weeks to complete the project on time.
+Outsourcing is a way of optimizing resources within a project.
+For example, you need additional one thousand workers for two weeks to complete the project on time.
 This is a sudden increase so that rather than hiring and training them, you can find a subcontractor to bring the manpower for two weeks.

 Often, this process consists of four specific phases: planning, conducting, controlling, closing.

 Planning is the first step of procurement management.
 It involves to plan and decide which supplies will get from an external source and which will not be.
 It is a documenting process of goods and services to be purchased.
 While performing this documentation, project scope and the work schedule should be analyzed, the amount of materials, long lead items should be specified.
 Procurement Management Plan is prepared at this initial step.
 Planning process creates a framework for all other processes.
 Stakeholder register, risk register, project schedule, project management plan, and resource requirements are the major inputs of the planning step.